digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/security.rst

    :end-before: user-manual-entry-end: RotateNodeKeys
    :dedent:

 On a participant node both the signing and encryption key pairs are rotated.
-On a domain and domain manager node only the signing key pair, because they do not have a encryption key pair.
+On a sync domain and sync domain manager node only the signing key pair is rotated, because they do not have a encryption key pair.
 Identity namespace root or intermediate keys are not rotated with this command, see below for commands on namespace key management.

-For sequencer and mediator nodes that are part of a domain, the domain topology manager authorizes the key rotation and a reference needs to be passed in to the command, for example:
+For sequencer and mediator nodes that are part of a sync domain, the sync domain topology manager authorizes the key rotation and a reference needs to be passed in to the command, for example:

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/scala/com/digitalasset/canton/integration/tests/security/topology/KeyManagementIntegrationTest.scala